Opened in 1930 the Shedd Aquarium for many years remained to the largest indoor aquarium…

-Learning about the amazing skyscrapers dominate Chicago’s impressive skyline
+Taking a boat tour along the Chicago River to learn about the amazing skyscrapers that dominate Chicago's impressive skyline

 I have grown to love the skyline of Chicago.
 It is probably one of my favourites in the world – and almost certainly in the United States – including New York.
 There are many ways to admire the skyline – I am not big on helicopters – but you can also go atop one of the bigger buildings.
 Anyway, we decided what we’d like to do was take a boat tour along the Chicago River and see these impressive buildings from there.